B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving

 \subsection{Markov Decision Processes (MDP) and Deep Q Networks}

-A standard model for sequential decision-making and planning is the Markov Decision Process (MDP).
-Autonomous vehicles must be able to predict high-level actions such as ``left'' or ``right'' to make safe and efficient decisions in realtime traffic.
-An MDP $\mathcal{M}$ consists of states $s \in \mathcal{S}$, actions $a \in \mathcal{A}$, a reward function $\mathcal{R}(s, a)$, and a state transition matrix $\mathcal{T}(s^\prime|s, a)$ that computes the probability of the next state given the current state and action.
-A policy $\pi(a|s)$ represents an action distribution for each state.
+A standard model used in deep reinforcement learning is the Markov Decision Process (MDP).
+An MDP $\mathcal{M}$ consists of states $s \in \mathcal{S}$, controls $u \in \mathcal{U}$, a reward function $\mathcal{R}(s, u)$, and a state transition matrix $\mathcal{T}(s^\prime|s, u)$ that computes the probability of the next state given the current state and control.
+A policy $\pi(u|s)$ represents a distribution for each state.
 The goal in an MDP is to find a policy that obtains high future rewards.
-For each state $s \in \mathcal{S}$, the agent takes an action $a \in \mathcal{A}$.
-Upon taking this action, the agent receives a reward $\mathcal{R}(s, a)$ and reaches a new state $s^\prime$, determined from the transition matrix $\mathcal{T}(s^\prime|s, a)$.
-A policy $\pi(a|s)$ specifies the action that the agent will take in each state.
-The goal of the agent is to find the policy $\pi(a|s)$ mapping states to actions that maximizes the expected discounted total reward over the agent’s lifetime.
-The value $Q^{\pi}(s, a)$ of a given state-action pair $(s, a)$ is an estimate of the expected future reward that can be obtained from $(s, a)$ when following policy $\pi$.
-The optimal value function $Q^*(s, a)$ provides maximal values in all states and is determined by solving the Bellman equation:
+For each state $s \in \mathcal{S}$, the agent executes a control $u \in \mathcal{U}$.
+Upon execution, the agent receives a reward $\mathcal{R}(s, u)$ and reaches a new state $s^\prime$, determined from the transition matrix $\mathcal{T}(s^\prime|s, u)$.
+A policy $\pi(u|s)$ specifies the control that the agent will execute in each state.
+The goal of the agent is to find the policy $\pi(u|s)$ that maps states to controls to maximize the expected discounted total reward over the agent’s lifetime.
+The value $Q^{\pi}(s, u)$ of a given state-control pair $(s, u)$ is an estimate of the expected future reward that can be obtained from $(s, u)$ when following policy $\pi$.
+The optimal value function $Q^*(s, u)$ provides maximal values in all states and is determined by solving the Bellman equation: